bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 ### data-sly-use attribute {#data-sly-use-attribute}

 The `data-sly-use` attribute is used to initialize the use-class within your HTL code.
 In our example, the `data-sly-use` attribute declares that we want to use the class `Info`.
 We can use just the local name of the class because we are using a local install (having placed the Java source file is in the same folder as the HTL file).
-If we were using a bundle install we would have to specify the fully qualified classname (See [Use-class Bundle Install](#LocalvsBundleJavaClass)).
+If we were using a bundle install we would have to specify the fully qualified class name.

 ### `/apps/my-example/component/info/info.html` {#apps-my-example-component-info-info-html-2}